GSA/metaschema/README.md

 - A modeling abstraction that unifies the modeling and validation capabilities of existing schema and validation technologies.
 - Tools that automatically generate code, schemas, documentation, and format-appropriate content converters from Metaschema-based models.

+## Relationship to usnistgov/metaschema

+This fork is based on the Metaschema work from [usnistgov/metaschema](https://github.com/usnistgov/metaschema).
+This fork was established to support the design, implementation, and testing of new Metaschema features needed by GSA [FedRAMP](https://fedramp.gov) to support various data modeling and data validation initiatives.

+This effort is intended to be complimentary to the NIST Metaschema efforts.
+Changes in this repository are intended to be backwards compatible with NIST Metaschema, adding new features and functionality.
+Changes here are periodically contributed back to the usnistgov/metaschema repository to maintain alignment.

+ We accept [contributions here](https://github.com/GSA/metaschema/blob/main/CONTRIBUTING.md) or you can [contribute to the NIST upstream](https://github.com/usnistgov/metaschema/blob/main/CONTRIBUTING.md).

 ## Resources

 - [Metaschema Specification](https://pages.nist.gov/metaschema/specification/)